 How should I use Stiolto Respimat?

-Take Stiolto Respimaexactly as prescribed by your doctor.
+Use Stiolto Respimat exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.

 The usual dose of Stiolto Respima is 2 inhalations once per day.
 Use the medicine at the same time each day, and not more than once in a 24-hour period.
 Using too much of this medicine can cause life-threatening side effects.